 MSAE member Dan Goston writes that the Michael Reese Hospital Campus is an unique piece of Chicago’s great architectural legacy located in its historic Bronzeville neighborhood.
 Tragically, and even absurdly, the MRH Campus faces what increasingly appears to be demolition by the City of Chicago in order to make for an uncertain future Olympic village.
 The Gropius in Chicago Coalition and other organizations is attempting to save the MRH.
 Dan concludes with a list of potential impacts that demolition will have upon the acoustic ecology of the city and region.

 Report by Eric Leonardson

 Sound Megalopolis: Sounds in danger of extinction took place from March 23-27, 2009 at the gorgeous Fonoteca Nacional in the Coyaocán area of Mexico City.
-The Fonoteca Nacional is the former home of the great Mexican poet Octavio Paz (1914-1998) and serves as the archive of all significant audio recordings relevant to the history and culture of Mexico, with a public access facility, and a large, sophisticated lab for the collection, restoration, and preservation of recorded sound.
-Held by the World Forum for Acoustic Ecology (WFAE) and the Mexican Forum for Acoustic Ecology, this 5-day conference brought the founders of the World Soundscape Project, the WFAE, with a host of people new to the field from around the world.
+The site of the Fonoteca Nacional is the former home of the great Mexican poet Octavio Paz (1914-1998) and now serves as the archive of all significant audio recordings relevant to the history and culture of Mexico.
+It is a public access facility with a large, sophisticated lab for the collection, restoration, and preservation of recorded sound.
+This 5-day conference brought the founders of the World Soundscape Project together with the World Forum for Acoustic Ecology (WFAE) and the Mexican Forum for Acoustic Ecology, including a host of new people to the field from around the world.

 announcement of the founding of the Midwest Society for Acoustic Ecology (MSAE), an affiliate of the American Society for Acoustic Ecology and the World Forum of Acoustic Ecology.